Nexus: The Kingdom of the Winds

 A few features that distinguish Nexus from other MMORPGs are its 2D tile graphics, intense player involvement, a central storyline, and its manhwa-like style.
-The highly popular game Lineage was based on a fork of the Nexus server software; its developer, Jake Song, was one of the original developers of Baram.
-Nexon pioneered distributed game servers in 1999 and set a record of 12,263 simultaneous users in a single world.
+The game Lineage was based on a fork of the Nexus server software; its developer, Jake Song, was one of the original developers of Baram.

 Setting

-NexusTK is set in a land similar, geographically, to the Three Kingdoms of Korea, which existed between the 1st century BC and 6th century AD.
+Nexus is set in a land similar, geographically, to the Three Kingdoms of Korea, which existed between the 1st century BC and 6th century AD.
 Other lands such as Han and Ilbon, though not present in the game itself, are often referenced.
 In addition to the three kingdoms, there are nine villages in which a player may live.
 Three exist for each kingdom, containing houses which players may rent for a fee.
 Homes may be customized as a player sees fit using "floor plans" offered for homes of different sizes.

-Koguryo

-Koguryo is loosely based on an historical kingdom of Korea (Goguryeo) and was the first cultural center of NexusTK.
-Koguryo, whose capital city is Kugnae, is home to the Chongun, Spy, Merchant, Diviner, and Monk player subpaths.
-Kugnae is the largest city in the Nexus.
-King Dongmyeong of Koguryo, also known by his birth name Jumong, was the founding monarch of Koguryo, the northernmost of the Three Kingdoms of Korea.
-The capital city of Koguryo is Kugnae.
-The Kingdom is now ruled by King Mu-Hyool, son of the late King Yuri (son of Jumong), and several clans reside within the Kingdom and swear loyalty to King Mhul.
-These include (chronologically), SunMoon Clan, Bear Clan, Enigma Clan, Oceana Clan, Destiny Clan and Tiger Clan.
-The Kingdom also is home to the Royal Koguryian Army and the Royal Ministry of Koguryo.
-The official call of the Koguryians is "Onwards, Azure Koguryo".

-Buya

-The Empire of Buya is loosely based upon the historical kingdom of Buyeo.
-Onjo, the youngest son of Jumong, was the founding monarch of Baekje or the Empire of Buya (including Buya itself).
-It is currently ruled by Emperor SenShi and his daughter Lasahn.
-In NexusTK history, it was a small village that grew into a flourishing empire.
-It is ruled by Queen Lasahn.
-Several clans swear their loyalty to Queen Lasahn, including (chronologically), Heavens Clan, Phoenix Clan, LostKingdom Clan, Dharma Clan and SanSin Clan.
-The Empire is also home to the Buyan Imperial Army and the Imperial Ministry of Buya.